Hang gliding 1973 and before

-Modern hang gliding has its roots in the 1960s American space program and the efforts of pioneers such as Richard Miller and Jack Lambie.
+Modern hang gliding has its roots in the 1960s American space program and the efforts of pioneers such as Barry Palmer, John Dickenson, Richard Miller, and Jack Lambie.
 Importantly, those experiments were documented by a small number of photographers, principally George Uveges.
-However, I start this history, somewhat arbitrarily, in 1973.

 …there is less margin for error in hang gliding than in almost anything else a person might attempt in life.